 - Am I willing and able to maintain professional boundaries with patients and families?

-If any of these statements are true, Cincinnati Children’s might not be the best volunteer experience for you.
+If you answered, “no,” to any of these questions, Cincinnati Children’s might not be the best volunteer experience for you.